bodrick/awesome/TOPICS.md

 *   [Quansight/ragna](https://github.com/Quansight/ragna) - RAG orchestration framework ⛵️
 *   [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
 And provides an interface compatible with the OpenAI API.
 RWKV is a large language model that is fully open source and available for commercial use.
 *   [run-llama/llama\_index](https://github.com/run-llama/llama_index) - LlamaIndex (formerly GPT Index) is a data framework for your LLM applications
-*   [jmorganca/ollama](https://github.com/jmorganca/ollama) - Get up and running with Llama 2 and other large language models locally
+*   [jmorganca/ollama](https://github.com/jmorganca/ollama) - Get up and running with Llama 2, Mistral, and other large language models locally.
 *   [wealthsimple/llm-gateway](https://github.com/wealthsimple/llm-gateway) - Gateway for secure & reliable communications with OpenAI and other LLM providers
 *   [KenyonY/openai-forward](https://github.com/KenyonY/openai-forward) - 🚀  大型语言模型的高效转发服务  · An efficient forwarding service designed for LLMs. ·  OpenAI API Reverse Proxy · ChatGPT API Proxy
 *   [traceloop/openllmetry](https://github.com/traceloop/openllmetry) - Open-source observability for your LLM application, based on OpenTelemetry